bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

     - Example, US dollars

 #### Money in the US Economy

+There are two kinds of money in the US economy

+1. Currency: Paper bills

+2. Demand Deposits: Balance in bank accounts

+Money Stock: Total amount of money circulating in the economy

+- M1 is a narrower more liquid measure of money
+    - Currency, Demand deposit, etc.
+- M2: M1 plus other assets that are less liquid
+    - Savings accounts, Time deposit, Money Market Account etc.

+Common Mistake: M2 = M1 + less liquid asset.
+It is a common mistake to assume M2 is only less liquid asset.

 ### The Federal Reserve System (Fed)
+- Fed is the central bank of the US
+- A central bank is a public institution responsible for managing a country's currency and monetary policy
+- Fed's Job
+    - Regulate Banks: Help banks operates and make loans to banks
+    - Control Money Supply: Control interest rates and other monetary policy

 #### Bank Reserve
 #### Changes in Money Supply
 ### Balance Sheet